hedongya/OCR/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 # Training datａ
-Train data has  100,000 pictures including characters from 0123456789+-*() with **different length** as below picture shows.The label format, for example, to the first training picture, is **(7+5)+4 16**
+Training data have 100,000 pictures including characters from 0123456789+-*() with **different length** as pictures below show.The label format, for example, to the first training picture, is **(7+5)+4 16**.

  <img src="https://github.com/hedongya/OCR/blob/master/results/image.png" width = "600">

 # Model

-The neural network incluing conv network,rnn(GRU) and CTC (Connectionist Temporal Classifier) as picture below shows.
+The neural network includes conv network,RNN(GRU) and CTC (Connectionist Temporal Classifier) as picture below shows.
-There are three conv modules, every modules has two conv layers and a max_pool layer.
+There are three conv modules,layer1,layer2,layer3, every module has two conv layers and a max_pool layer.
 [3,3] kernel and [1,1] stride are used behind every conv layers.
 [2,2] kernel and [2,2] stride are used by max_pool layer.
-What's more, **learning features** by different conv modules are outputted.<br><br>
+What's more, **learning features** by different conv modules are outputted by tensorboard.<br><br>
  <img src="https://github.com/hedongya/OCR/blob/master/results/Graph.png" width = "600"><br>
 # Loss & accuracy
-As we can see, after about 2.5h, there is a sharp ｄrop of CTCloss, meanwhile the training and validation accuracy turn to be around 1.
+As we can see, after training about 2.5h, there is a sharp ｄrop of CTCloss, meanwhile the training and validation accuracy turn to be ｃlose to 1.

 <img src="https://github.com/hedongya/OCR/blob/master/results/CTCloss.png" width = "600">
 <img src="https://github.com/hedongya/OCR/blob/master/results/acc.png" width = "600" height = "50">